aospapp/aosp/external/pigweed/pw_fuzzer/docs.rst

 When writing you fuzz target function, you may want to consider:

-- It is acceptable to return early if the input doesn't mean some constraints, e.g. it is too short.
+- It is acceptable to return early if the input doesn't meet some constraints, e.g. it is too short.
 - If your fuzzer accepts data with a well-defined format, you can bootstrap coverage by crafting examples and adding them to a `corpus`_.